browserstack/jbehave-browserstack/README.md

 * Update `browserstack.yml` file inside the root directory with your [BrowserStack Username and Access Key](https://www.browserstack.com/accounts/settings)

 ## Running your tests
-* To run a sample parallel test, run `mvn test -P sample`
+* To run a sample parallel test, run `mvn test -P sample-test`
-* To run local tests, update your `browserstack.yml` file with `browserstackLocal: true` and run `mvn test -P local`
+* To run local tests, update your `browserstack.yml` file with `browserstackLocal: true` and run `mvn test -P sample-local-test`

  Understand how many parallel sessions you need by using our [Parallel Test Calculator](https://www.browserstack.com/automate/parallel-calculator?ref=github)